 If we look at the demands of the Peaks Challenge course it has a specific way in which it places stress on the body and we need to train specifically to be confident we have worked these aspects of fitness.

 - Tempo to hard up the hills – This is usually in the range of 80 to 100% of FTP.
 My general rule is try to never go above FTP as this burns too many matches.
 But for short hills where you want to keep your speed up or super steep inclines you may have to go over your FTP.

 - Aerobic on the flats – In training we specifically focus on riding in our Z2 aerobic zone and get good at doing this for hours on end.
 On the flat sections of the course you really want to save as much energy as you can.
 Remember the flats are where you will get the most benefit from being in a group.
 So always remember a group will move faster and save more energy than riding solo!

 - Save it for the steep bit – A big part of the Peaks Challenge course is the final super steep and long climb up the back of Falls Creek from WTF corner.
 It is at 200km in and really requires you to save some energy to get up it.
 This is where all your Strength Endurance training comes into play.
 The steep gradient up to Trap Yard Gap really requires you to be able to stay on top of your gear and keep moving forward.
 It is this final section where all your big training days of long distance and strength tempo repeats really will help.
 Achieving your goal time really does come down to how well you perform up the final climb!

 You’ve got this!

 Stephen Lane is back this year to help you with your training and preparation for Peaks Challenge Falls Creek.
-Stay tuned for monthly training videos, live Q&As and 16 week training programs to help keep your training on track.
-Plus, he’ll be joining our brand new training camp in February 2021.
+Stay tuned for regular training videos, live Q&As and the 16 week training programs to help keep your preparation on track.